wonsunahn/CS1632_Summer2020/exercises/5/README.md

 ...
 ```

+Wait, this is the same exception that we randomly experienced previously!
+Use
-Use the trace generated as part of the output to find the input value(s) and
+the trace generated as part of the output to find the input value(s) and the
-the random value(s) that led to the exception.
-Interpret it in the same way
+random value(s) that led to the exception.
+Interpret it in the same way you
-you did Rand.trace.
+did Rand.trace.
 The trace should look like:

 ```
 ====================================================== trace #1